unixorn/ha-mqtt-discoverable/README.md

 ### Camera

-The following example creates a camera entity with a topic to a camera.
+The following example creates a camera entity with a topic for the image payload.

 ```py
 from ha_mqtt_discoverable import Settings